 Practical case for Croatia

-The Croatian partner, Energy Institute Hrvoje Pozar (EIHP), in cooperation with subcontractor (EKONERG), has prepared 172 country-specific emission factors calling in private subcontractors for energy sectors.
+The Croatian partner, Energy Institute Hrvoje Pozar (EIHP), in cooperation with subcontractor (EKONERG), has prepared 172 country-specific emission factors.
 The number of Croatian emission factors per category is shown in the table below.

 The main reference document used to develop the Croatian carbon footprint database wass the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines), which defines how to calculate GHG EFs.
 The Croatian National Inventory Report 2017, Greenhouse Gas Inventory 1990 - 2015 (Croatian NIR 2017) contains data and information on EFs for the following sectors:

 Industrial processes and product use,

 Land Use, Land Use Change and Forestry (LULUCF)

 The NIR contains data from the relevant National DBs, such as Energy Balances, Statistical Yearbooks, theEnvironmental Pollution Register, and the Waste Management Information System as well as national scientific research.

 Information about EFs has been also collected from other existing sources that are consistent with the Clim'Foot approach.
 Data from European/International databases was taken into consideration for this purpose, however this data was adapted to reflect national circumstances.
 The following databases were analysed:

 EFDB - Emission Factor Database (IPCC – International),